 Work is performed in usual office conditions and in the field.
 In the field, the incumbent may be exposed to extreme weather or accident scenes involving fire, chemical spills, and other potentially hazardous conditions.
 The position requires the incumbent to be available to respond to accident and/or incident scenes 24 hours per day, 7 days per week.

-Bachelor's degree in Safety, Engineering, or a closely related field and five to ten (5 to 10) years of experience in occupational or operational safety and/or security field with supervisory responsibilities.
+Bachelor's degree in Safety, Engineering, or a closely related field and five to ten (5 to 10) years of experience in occupational or operational safety and/or security field with supervisory responsibilities, or an equivalent combination of training, education, and experience.
 Qualify for and maintain the Transit Safety and Security Program certification as required by 49 CFR Part 672 and as a Bus Accident Investigator as required by the New York State PTSB.
 Professional certifications in safety such as ASP, CSP, TSSP, CHST, or OHST strongly desired.

 Send NFTA employment application located at jobs.nfta.com, resume and cover letter specifying the job number 163-21-N to: firstname.lastname@example.org